apaz-cli/apaz-cli.github.io/blog/Safety_and_Correctness.md

 When I started implementing this strategy, my debugging efficiency went up considerably.
 Suddenly, I could tell why large sections of my code were being optimized away.
-It's hard to debug code that doesn't exist, and wrapping UB lets me keep it around so I can get an error.
+It's hard to debug code that doesn't exist, and wrapping common sources of UB lets me keep it around so I can get an error.

 There's also the nuclear option.
 You could redefine your entire type system around not allowing undefined operations.
 It's not exactly an ergonomic option, but it's an option.